AliSheikhAttar/Cheat/Go/Syntax/data.md

 }
 ```

-* can be called with no arguments, in which case the variadic parameter will be an empty slice ([]Type with length 0).
+- can be called with no arguments, in which case the variadic parameter will be an empty slice ([]Type with length 0).
 ```go
 fmt.Println(sum()) // numbers is []int{} inside sum
 ```

-* Formatting Output -> The fmt.Printf function is a common example of a variadic function:
+- Formatting Output -> The fmt.Printf function is a common example of a variadic function:
 ```go
 fmt.Printf("Name: %s, Age: %d", "Alice", 25)
 ```

-* Flexible APIs -> Variadic functions are useful when designing APIs that need to handle a variable number of inputs, such as logging or configuration functions.
+- Flexible APIs -> Variadic functions are useful when designing APIs that need to handle a variable number of inputs, such as logging or configuration functions.

+- init
+* reserved keyword
+* if exists inside a package and that package get imported, after initializing the constants, the init functions will be called once even if imported multiple times.

 ## map
 * The value of an uninitialized map is nil